Krishna Temples In Delhi: A Spiritual Experience

 Photo: Suguna Radha Devi Dasi / Wikimedia Commons / Image For Representation Only

-The Dwarkadhish Temple is another major Krishna temple found in Delhi which is dedicated to Lord Krishna as Dwarka King.
+The Dwarkadheesh Temple is another major Krishna temple found in Delhi which is dedicated to Lord Krishna as Dwarka King.
 This temple stands amidst the hustle and bustle of Chandni Chowk.
 It’s said to have been constructed around the 19th century and is also reputed for its classic architecture and quiet environment.
-In this temple, the main deity, Dwarkadhish, is often depicted standing with necklaces on his neck and clothes covering his body parts.
+In this temple, the main deity, Dwarkadheesh, is often depicted standing with necklaces on his neck and clothes covering his body parts.
 Worshippers join for prayers, devotional songs called bhajans and various kinds of cultural programs.

 Location: Palam, Sector 1 Dwarka, Dwarka, New Delhi, Delhi 110045